UN General Assembly calls for Russian reparations to Ukraine - NewsBreak

 UN General Assembly calls for Russian reparations to Ukraine

-UNITED NATIONS — (AP) — The U.N.
-General Assembly approved a resolution Monday calling for Russia to be held accountable for violating international law by invading Ukraine, including by paying reparations for widespread damage to the country and for Ukrainians killed and injured during the war.
+The U.N.
+General Assembly approved a resolution Monday calling for Russia to be held accountable for violating international law by invading Ukraine , including by paying reparations for widespread damage to the country and for Ukrainians killed and injured during the war.

 The vote in the 193-member world body was 94-14 with 73 abstentions.
 It was close to the lowest level of support received by any of the five Ukraine-related resolutions adopted by the General Assembly since Russia’s Feb.
 24 invasion of its smaller neighbor.